Pele's obituary: The Soccer kingdom loses its 'King'

 7. He was voted ‘athlete of the century’ by International Olympics Committee in the year 1999.

-8. Pele scored as many as a whopping 1279 goals in 1,363 games, recognised by the Guinness World Record.
+8. Pele scored as many as a whopping 1,283 times in 1363 matches, recognised by the Guinness World Record.
 However, his official goal count by Goal.com is 767 in 831 outings.

 After his footballing career, Pele performed many other roles as well.
 He served as a politician -- Brazil’s Extraordinary Minister for Sport -- was a wealthy businessman, and an ambassador for UNESCO and the United Nations.